aFarkas/lazysizes/plugins/include/README.md

 };
 ```

-In case the content doesn't contain any mutable states, that need to be tranfered to the new behavior (i.e. input fields etc.), this option makes it extremley simple to cleanup the HTML for the next module.
+In case the content doesn't contain any mutable states, that need to be transferred to the new behavior (i.e. input fields etc.), this option makes it extremley simple to cleanup the HTML for the next module.

+The data object is shared between the ``lazyunload``, ``lazytransform`` and ``lazyload`` so that a possible state can be transferred.

 ####Loading multiple styles and modules

-Multiple styles or AMD modules for one candidate can be configured by seperating them with ``|,|`` signs:
+Multiple styles or AMD modules for one candidate can be configured by separating them with ``|,|`` signs:

 ```html